India set for sweeping protests at petrol price rise

 The BJP controls seven of India’s 28 states, including the industrial hub of Gujarat and Karnataka, which is home to Bangalore, India’s “Silicon Valley”.

-A spokesman for computer-chip maker Intel Corp, which has about 3,200 employees in India, most of them in Bangalore, said the company had asked staff to work from home.
+A spokeswoman for computer-chip maker Intel Corp, which has about 3,200 employees in India, most of them in Bangalore, said the company had asked staff to work from home.

 Google Inc. and Infosys, which also have a large presence in Bangalore, said it would be “business as usual” for them.